-In late 2012, Tethys tendered for the acquisition of a further 200 km 2D seismic survey to define prospects in Kul-Bas block prior to further exploration drilling.
-This work has now been completed and the Klymene prospect has been mapped with 3D seismic, identifying; two Cretaceous and one Jurassic level for drilling.
+In late 2012, Tethys tendered for the acquisition of a further 200 km 2D seismic survey to define prospects in the Kul-Bas block prior to further exploration drilling.
+This work was completed and the Klymene prospect has been mapped with 3D seismic, identifying two Cretaceous and one Jurassic level for drilling.
 The prospect is a direct analogue to the producing AKD01/Doris field and shares the same modelled source basin, principal migration pathways and reservoir characteristics.
 Oil, as on-stream at AKD01/Doris, is expected to be sweet and at normal pressure.
-A vertical +/-2750m exploration well is planned on the Klymene prospect and a location for KBD02 has been identified to be undertaken once the Contract extension has been ratified.
+A vertical +/-2,750m exploration well is planned on the Klymene prospect and a location for KBD02 has been identified to be undertaken in 2017.
+State approval for the Klymene exploration well drill project and associated emissions are now in place.
+The Klymene prospect has the potential to be an order of magnitude bigger than the Doris oil discovery and surrounding prospects (the geographical area of the prospect is up to ten times the areal extent of the Doris oil field).
+It appears to have good four-way structural closure and positive amplitude effects which may be indicative of enhanced porosity on the recently acquired and interpreted seismic.